 The Vision addresses the interconnected nature of relationships among people and natural systems.
-In no small feat, the Vision also seeks to fight racism, the prevailing colonial narrative, and the colonial undertone of people dominating nature, with the recognition that transformation and renewal need to take place on every level of society to make things right (Kwayeskastasowin) and acknowledge that everyone and everything is related (Wahkohtowin).
+In no small feat, the Vision also seeks to fight racism, the prevailing colonial narrative, and the colonial undertone of people dominating nature, with the recognition that transformation and renewal need to take place on every level of society to make things right (kwayeskastasowin) and acknowledge that everyone and everything is related (wahkohtowin).

 The Vision for 2050 focuses on restoring an equitable relationship between Indigenous people and settler populations through a deeper recognition of treaty rights, including a wider sharing and access to lands and resources; adopting a new system of measuring individual well-being and community progress; and adopting policies for watershed restoration and to conserve existing native grasslands, natural tree cover, and wetlands.

-The Treaty Four Territory Vision showcases how by the year 2050:
+Treaty Four Territory Vision showcases how by the year 2050:

 - Local and regional production provides 85% of food, while a regenerative approach to farming rehabilitates the soil to yield nutritious crops.

 - Protected and restored grassland, aspen parkland ecosystems, and wetlands now comprise 50% of the landscape.
 Biodiverse species are thriving.
 The controlled reintroduction of the plains bison has been a key to grassland restoration.

 - The vast conservation lands allow for resumption of the Indigenous economy and culture, including traditional food and medicines.